 Your joints and tendons degrade over time from a range of factors including mechanical overloading, age, and genetics.
-Drs.
-Lipkin and Granata now offer amniotic cell therapy via ultrasound guidance to cushion, lubricate, and reduce inflammation, allowing you to keep moving.
+Dr. Lipkin now offers amniotic cell therapy via ultrasound guidance to cushion, lubricate, and reduce inflammation, allowing you to keep moving.

 The procedure for injecting Ascent is very similar to a simple steroid injection.
 It is quick, easy, and doesn’t require an invasive procedure.
 The entire process takes less than 10 minutes and patients often have minimal to no recovery period.

 Hoboken Ankle and Foot Center offers treatment for severe cases of plantar warts.